ni/nimi-python/docs/nidcpower/functions.rst

         Specifies the input terminal for the digital edge Measure trigger.

-        You can specify any valid input terminal for this function.
+        You can specify any valid input terminal for this method.
 Valid terminals are listed in MAX under the **Device Routes** tab.
 For PXIe-4162/4163, refer to the Signal Routing topic for the device to determine which routes are available.
 This information is not available on a Device Routes tab in MAX.

         Input terminals can be specified in one of two ways.
-If the device is named Dev1 and your terminal is PXI\_Trig0, you can specify the terminal with the fully qualified terminal name, /Dev1/PXI\_Trig0, or with the shortened terminal name, PXI\_Trig0.
+If the device is named Dev1 and your terminal is PXI_Trig0, you can specify the terminal with the fully qualified terminal name, /Dev1/PXI_Trig0, or with the shortened terminal name, PXI_Trig0.
 The input terminal can also be a terminal from another device.
 For example, you can set the input terminal on Dev1 to be /Dev2/SourceCompleteEvent.